 The Morph from Sensel provides an extensive suite of options for MIDI control.
-From the traditional to the experimental, its potential is only limited by your imagination.
+At Engineering the Sound, we decided to get a little experimental with it.

 You might think that there are only so many ways to skin the proverbial cat.
 But the process of sending MIDI data to a computer via some kind of controller has spawned a plethora of experiments in recent years.
 A daring new MIDI control option comes from Sensel, manufacturers of The Morph.

 To simply label it a MIDI controller sells The Morph short.
 Essentially, it provides a whole host of creative environments that are designed to suit your chosen workflow.
 It caters to the traditionalists, as well as the intrepid explorers who want to test the limits of MIDI expression.

 The Morph arrives in a box that’s more redolent of tech than rock ‘n’ roll.
 There’s not much to disabuse of the notion when you unpack it either.
 You’re presented with a slick, silver, trackpad-like surface.
 And while the look is decidedly minimal, this interface conceals all the genius inherent in The Morph.

 The base houses what Sensel call the ‘Multi-touch pressure sensitive active area’ — and with approximately 20,000 pressure sensors the surface, ‘sensitive’ is an understatement.
 It’s also capable of Polyphonic Expression (MPE).
 This means the extended expressive techniques, like pitch bends, vibrato and volume swells are available for each note independently, rather than the pitch bend stick and mod-wheel approach on traditional MIDI controllers.